dart-lang/site-www/src/_guides/language/concurrency/index.md

 Dart supports concurrent programming with async-await, isolates, and classes such as `Future` and `Stream`.
-Because Dart code executes in a predictable sequence that can’t be interrupted by other Dart code, sometimes Dart is called a _single-threaded language._
-Still, the Dart language and libraries give you the option of using concurrency and parallel execution on multiple processors, making your apps more responsive.
+This page gives an overview of async-await, `Future`, and `Stream`, but it's mostly about isolates.

+Within an app, all Dart code runs in an _isolate,_ which has a single thread of execution and its own, unshared memory.
+Although many Dart apps use only one isolate (the _main isolate_), you can create additional isolates, enabling parallel code execution on multiple processor cores.

 {{site.alert.info}}
   **Platform note:**
-  All apps can use async-wait, `Future`, and `Stream`.
+  All apps can use async-await, `Future`, and `Stream`.
-  Isolates work only on the [Dart Native platform][];
+  Isolates are implemented only on the [Dart Native platform][];
-  Dart web apps can use [web workers][] instead.
+  Dart web apps can use [web workers][] for similar functionality.
 {{site.alert.end}}

 [Dart Native platform]: /overview#platform